-In February 2009, the Pennsylvania General Assembly began appropriations committee hearings for the fiscal year 2010 budget.
+On July 29, 2009, a conference committee of the Pennsylvania General Assembly began deliberations to reconcile differing versions of the fiscal year 2010 budget that have been approved separately in each house of the General Assembly.
 Further legislative debate is anticipated before both houses adopt the General Appropriation Bill.

-The General Assembly may change, eliminate or add amounts and items to the proposed budget submitted by the Governor, and there can be no assurance that the budget, as proposed by the Governor, will be enacted into law by June 30.
+The General Assembly may change, eliminate or add amounts and items to the proposed budget submitted by the Governor, and there can be no assurance that the budget, as proposed by the Governor, will be enacted into law.
 In the event that the General Assembly fails to pass or the Governor fails to sign an appropriation act prior to July 1 of any fiscal year for that fiscal year, the Pennsylvania Constitution, the laws of Pennsylvania and certain state and federal court decisions provide that the Commonwealth may continue during such periods of an un-budgeted fiscal year to make debt service payments, payments for mandated federal programs such as cash assistance and payments related to the health and safety of the citizens of the Commonwealth such as police and correctional services.
 Failure, however, of the Governor and the General Assembly to reach agreement on the budget could have adverse effects on the Commonwealth, including, among others, the collection of revenue and completion of the annual audit.
 See Appendix C for additional information on the budget.